arontier/software/README.md

-If you want to access hosts (e.g. servers, printers, nas, and so on) in the office or IDC from non-Arontier network (e.g. home, cafe, and so on), you can ask system administrators to issue an OpenVPN certificate.
+If you want to access hosts (e.g. servers, printers, nas, and so on) in the office or IDC from non-Arontier network (e.g. home, cafe, and so on), you may ask any of system administrators to issue an OpenVPN certificate of your own.

 Once you get a certificate file with suffix `.ovpn`, you should download and install OpenVPN Client Connect from https://openvpn.net/vpn-client/.